Chargily/chargily-pay-php/README.md

 # Chargily Pay V2

 PHP Library for Chargily Pay™ Gateway - V2.

-The easiest and free way to integrate payment API through EDAHABIA of Algerie Poste and CIB of SATIM in your PHP project.
+The easiest way to integrate e-payment API through EDAHABIA of Algerie Poste and CIB of SATIM into your PHP project.

 # Requirements